MoDNS/MoDNS/docs/assignments/technical_report/4_designConsiderations.md

 ### Codes & Standards

-MoDNS default plugins will comply with RFC 1035.
+MoDNS default plugins will comply with RFC 1035 (Found in appendices).

 ### Safety & Environmental Protection